The Future of Collections Care

-With a reconfigurable interior and a sturdy, modular frame, the Viking Preservation Cabinet 920 Series offers a unique combination of versatility and strength.
-Interchangeable interior liners allow these cabinets to change with your collections.
+With a reconfigurable interior and a sturdy, modular frame, the Spacesaver 920 Series: Preservation Cabinet offers a unique combination of versatility and strength.
+Ideal for storing art collections, geological specimens, natural history collections, anthropology collections, and any other type of museum collection.
 Schedule a free virtual presentation today.

 Perfect for herbaria, these cabinets preserve botanical collections and protect them from infestation.
 The full height models feature a pull-out reference shelf for viewing specimens in the collection storage area.

-The colossal Viking Model 395 cabinet offers 181 cubic feet of storage capacity and is ideal for holding large specimens and artifacts.
+The 395 Model: Oversized Preservation Cabinet offers 181 cubic feet of storage capacity and is ideal for holding large specimens and artifacts.

 Capable of storing a number of large flat items, these cabinets have stainless steel tracks and plated rollers.
 If equipped with the optional base, they can be double-stacked to create a counter-height work or storage surface.